openhab/openhab1-addons/bundles/binding/org.openhab.binding.fatekplc/README.md

 ## Binding Configuration

-There are some configuration settings that must be set in the file `services/fatekplc.cfg`.
+The binding can be configured in the file `services/fatekplc.cfg`.

 | Property | Default | Required | Description |
 |----------|---------|:--------:|-------------|